Nadjim Abdou: Millwall

 At the start of the 2009–10 season, Abdou scored in Millwall's first game of the season against Southampton, with a header, it turned out to be his only goal of the season.
-However, shortly after, he suffered an injury during a 4–0 win over AFC Bournemouth and was sidelined for weeks.
+However, shortly after, he suffered an injury during a 4–0 win over AFC Bournemouth and was out for weeks.
 Abdou made his return from injury, starting the whole game, in a 1–1 draw against Brighton & Hove Albion on 29 August 2009.
-His performance saw him signed a contract extension, keeping him until 2013.
+His performance saw him signed a contract extension with the club, keeping him until 2013.
 During a 4–4 draw against local rivals Charlton Athletic on 19 December 2009, Abdou was sent–off for a professional foul in the 37th minute.
 Charlton successfully converted the resulting penalty.
 But he did not serve a match ban and returned in a next match on 26 December 2009 against Norwich City, which they lost 2–0.
-Abdou continued to establish himself in the first team, playing in the midfield position for the rest of the season and later helped play a big part in earning Millwall promotion later in the 2009–10 season.
-Millwall were eventually promoted after beating Swindon Town in the play-off final.
-At the 2009–10 season, Abdou went on to make fifty–two appearances and scoring once for the side.
+Abdou continued to establish himself in the first team, playing in the midfield position for the rest of the season and later helped play a big part in earning Millwall’s promotion later in the 2009–10 season.
+The club was eventually promoted after beating Swindon Town in the play-off final.
+At the 2009–10 season, Abdou went on to make fifty–two appearances and scoring once in all competition.

-After missing the opening game of the season, due to injury he sustained in a friendly match against Hearts, Abdou made his first appearance of the 2010–11 season, starting the whole game, in a 4–0 win over Hull City on 14 August 2010.
-He then set up a goal for Liam Trotter to score the club's second goal of the game, in a 3–1 win over Coventry City on 28 August 2010.
-Abdou continued to establish himself in the first team, playing in the midfield position for the side.
-This lasted until he sustained a knee injury during a 2–1 loss against Reading on 22 February 2011 and was sidelined for a month.
+However, Abdou missed the opening game of the season, due to the injury he sustained in a friendly match against Hearts.
+Abdou had to wait until on 14 August 2010 to make first appearance of the 2010–11 season, starting the whole game, in a 4–0 win over Hull City.
+Two weeks later on 28 August 2010, he set up a goal for Liam Trotter to score the club's second goal of the game, in a 3–1 win over Coventry City.
+Abdou continued to establish himself in the first team, playing in the midfield position for Millwall.
+However, he sustained a knee injury during a 2–1 loss against Reading on 22 February 2011 and was out for a month.
 It was not until on 16 April 2011 when Abdou returned from injury, starting the match before being substituted at half time, in a 2–1 loss against Coventry City, having appeared in the substitute bench for the last two matches.
-At the end of the 2010–11 season, Abdou went on to make thirty–six appearances for the side.
+At the end of the 2010–11 season, he went on to make thirty–six appearances in all competitions.